Getting to grips with your accounting can be tricky at the best of times, especially when it comes to staying on top of your tax obligations.

-With this in mind, we’ve put together a timeline of the most important accounting dates in a standard year for the average small business owner or freelancer in the UK.
+To help put your mind at ease, we’ve put together a timeline of the most important accounting dates in a standard year for the average small business owner or freelancer in the UK.
 Some dates will change a little from year to year but the deadlines always broadly fall at the same time.

-In addition to remembering these dates, we’d also strongly recommend staying up to date with the latest developments in the government’s rollout of Making Tax Digital (MTD), its initiative to implement a fully digital tax system in the UK.
+We’d also strongly recommend staying up to date with the latest developments in the government’s rollout of Making Tax Digital (MTD), its initiative to implement a fully digital tax system in the UK.
 Find out how MTD affects you and the timeline for all the upcoming changes.

 Calendar of a typical small business tax year in the UK